10 Incredible Spanish-language Books for Teens (and Teens at Heart)

 This novel will help intermediate and advanced readers learn historical vocabulary.
 It also provides an interesting glimpse into Mexican history.

-It is appropriate for grades seven through twelve.
-Though it is fast paced, it is also long and relatively complex, so it is best for intermediate to advanced Spanish students.
+The story is long and relatively complex, so it is best for intermediate to advanced Spanish students.

 This modern dystopian classic follows 16-year-old Katniss Everdeen as she participates in a televised fight to the death.